-A ghostwriter is a professional writer who works on behalf of another writer.
-Many authors acquire the service of ghostwriters in the case they’re either unable to finish the book, struggle with writer’s block, or possess mediocre narrative skills.
+A ghostwriter is a professional writer who works for another writer.
+Many authors acquire the services of ghostwriters in the case they’re either unable to finish the book, struggle with writer’s block, or have mediocre narrative skills.

-Reedsy primarily provides two ghostwriting services to the authors.
+Reedsy primarily provides two ghostwriting services to authors.

 - Book ghostwriting